 How can a single parent buy a home?

 As a single parent, buying a new home might seem as inconceivable as your children voluntarily tidying their bedrooms.
-Yet with the knowledge, know-how and a few handy tips it might be more achievable than you thought.
+Yet with the knowledge, know-how and a few handy tips buying your first home, on your own, might be more achievable than you think.

-In fact according to HomeStart Finance nearly 20% of their customers are single with dependents.
-That’s an encouraging figure and one that should incentivize you if you decide to navigate the housing market alone.
+According to HomeStart Finance nearly 20% of their customers are single with dependents.
+That’s an encouraging figure and one that should incentivise you to navigate the housing market alone.

 There are many advantages to owning a home, which include a sense of stability, security and pride, a closer tie to your community and greater privacy.
-Plus there are many financial gains such as the home increasing in value, predictable costs (with fixed rate mortgages) and possible tax deductions.
-In fact a nationwide research study in Ohio states that:
+Plus there are lots of financial gains, such as the home increasing in value, predictable costs (with fixed rate mortgages) and possible tax deductions.

 Understand what counts as your income